Mrntn161/Langki/docs/note_type_vocabulary.md

 ## The idea

 One of Anki's greatest strengths is its ability to let users design flashcards using HTML, CSS, and JavaScript.
 This means we can replicate almost any type of exercise found in other language learning apps.
 However, one bottleneck that Anki faces is data.
-Creating content on Anki can be very time-consuming, as users have to manually enter information into individual fields, which are later rendered into flashcards using HTML.
+Creating content on Anki can be tedious, as users have to manually enter information into individual fields, which are later rendered into flashcards using HTML.
 What if we could eliminate this intermediate step by using AI to generate the HTML directly?

 For example, instead of designing a flashcard template like this: